cschneid/sinatra-book/book/Handlers.markdown

 The downside to this session approach is that all the data is stored in the cookie.
 Since cookies have a fairly hard limit of 4 kilobytes, you can't store much data.
-The other issue is that the cookie is not tamper proof.
+The other issue is that cookies are not tamper proof.
 The user can change any data in their session.
 But... it is easy, and it doesn't have the scaling problems that memory or database backed sessions run into.